garrandall/popular-music-data/tracks/dreams-glee-cast-kristin-chenoweth.md

 What you had
 And what you lost...
 And what you had...
-Ooh, and what you lost
+Oh and what you lost

 Thunder only happens when it's raining
 Players only love you when they're playing